 Probably done deliberately in Taoism Drunkard with the Watermelon Monster costume, with memorable results.

-In the film Teenagers From Outer Space, they apparently couldn't even afford a decent prop for the gargon monsters, so they just used a lobster's shadow.
+In the film Teenagers from Outer Space, they apparently couldn't even afford a decent prop for the gargon monsters, so they just used a lobster's shadow.

 Pause when they "scan" the planet.
 Look closely.
 Yeah, the scanner is a guitar amp, filmed upside down.

-Stan Winston Studios, the special effects studio in charge of all the physical effects for Terminator and Terminator 2 (As well as Jurassic Park, Aliens and Predator to name a few) later admitted the difficulties in making a realistic dummy that could have its skin cut off for the repair scenes while still looking fairly realistic for close up shots.
+Stan Winston Studios, the special effects studio in charge of all the physical effects for The Terminator and Terminator 2 (As well as Jurassic Park, Aliens and Predator to name a few) later admitted the difficulties in making a realistic dummy that could have its skin cut off for the repair scenes while still looking fairly realistic for close up shots.
 This is most apparent in the sequence in T2 where the T-800 walks towards the SWAT officers shooting at him - several show the dummy model walking awkwardly towards the officers.

 Arnie is replaced with a super-obvious dummy during the scenes when the T-1000 attacks him with an I-beam.